 After reaching the end of Google Maps official road, on the map was this indication with small dots.
 It said “additional road”.
 Luckily, there were also local signs declaring Freedom Beach go this way.
 So I followed the signs.

-I arrived to the point where to park to park and then start walking.
-Waiting for me were some local entrepreneurs that sold a lot of services, everything from fishing tours to ATV rentals.
-The latter I had no problem understanding.
-The way leading down to the beach was a complete mud bath. ( Remember this is September in Phuket).
-Going in high season and with dry hot weather will be a completely different story.
 Anyway, they offered a kind of steeply charged transfer for a very steep road in a four-wheel drive.
 And it was worth every single baht to slide around down to the beach.
-The adrenalin kick sat in directly.
+The adrenalin kick sat indirectly.
 Driving took less than 5 minutes.
-I pictured myself in a bobsleigh outside its track hammering through rocks and roots into the heart of dark jungle.
-Not that bobsleighs normally operates here.
+I imagined myself in a bobsleigh outside its track, hammering through rocks and roots into the heart of the dark jungle.
+Not that bobsleighs operate typically here.
 But still came to my mind.

 Anyhow, I walked the last stairs down.
 Then I sat down to contemplate tourism before and after the pandemic for a while.
-Just looking at the cliffs on the horizon.
+I was looking at the cliffs on the horizon.
 It was clear that bad weather was on its way in.
-No filters were needed to create any drama effects for the photos this day.
+No filters were needed to create any drama effects for the photos today.

-Finally, they settled in Phuket hoping for some chances with the “sandbox”.
-Not materializing the way they expected it.
-Now, they simply took their chances to have some drinks sold on the beach and helping to sell food from the kitchen upstairs.
-Somedays only two or three customers she said.
+Finally, the couple settled in Phuket,t hoping for some chances with the “sandbox”.
+Not materialising the way they expected it.
+Now, they took their opportunities to have some drinks sold on the beach and help sell food from the kitchen upstairs.
+Someday,s only two or three customers,s she said.
 Depends on the weather and the “sandbox” situation.

-A light rain started and I reckoned that I had to get moving.
+A light rain started, and I reckoned that I had to get moving.
 Some of those dark clouds were quickly moving in on me.
 I called up to the staff and asked to be picked up.
-The jeep came slamming down the slope again and off we went.
-The rain gaining in intensity and the driver said he was worried because he forgot to fill up with petrol.
+The jeep came slamming down the slope again, and off we went.
+The rain increased, and the driver said he was worried because he had forgotten to fill up with petrol.
 Luckily, we made it the whole way up, and now the rain was battering the mud road.

-I got on my with road trip, it took about 30 -40 minutes to get the great protector of Chalong as the Buddha has been called.
+I got on me with a road tr; it took about 30 -40 minutes to get the great protector of Chalong, as the Buddha has been called.
 I had to wait quite a while for the rain to stop.
-Just stayed in the car in the parking lot.
-Driving to the top where the Buddha of peace is located wasn’t difficult.
+I just stayed in the car in the parking lot.
+Driving to the top where the Buddha of peace is located wasn’t tricky.
 It just wouldn’t be a day of splendid panoramic views of Phuket island.
 Or photos of a marble white Buddha towards a deep blue sky.

 The rain started again.
 It wouldn’t stop until 8 pm.
-I could feel water inside my shoes.
-Enough adventure for one day so I headed back to the hotel.
+I could feel the water inside my shoes.
+Enough adventure for one day, so I headed back to the hotel.

 According to the site Phuket 101.
 Freedom Beach is only accessible by longtail boat and only during the high season, usually from December to June.